Celiac and interested in photography?

 GF Background

-I have been traveling around the world for over 30 years.
-I have been traveling with Celiac since 2005.
+I have been traveling around the world for over 35 years.
+I have been traveling with Celiac disease since 2005.
 Since my diagnosis, I have taken numerous nutritional courses, participated in Clinic Trials at Mayo Clinic, and met with nutritionists and Celiac specialists.
 I have participated with the local Celiac Group in the Phoenix area and volunteered at Celiac Food Expos.

 It is my hope that my experience will make your travel easier and more enjoyable.”